Aspects of symmetry and topology in the charge density wave phase of 1T-TiSe2: Ginzburg-Landau theory

 Here $\alpha<0$ when $T<T_c$ for nonzero $\vec{\phi}$ and $\beta>0$ for stability.
-Then we seek a secondary OP that is linearly coupled to the primary OP $\vec{\phi}$ in the free energy, by linear coupling which means coincidence of the primary and the secondary OPs~\cite{suppl}.
-Symmetry requirement suggests that the secondary OP $\vec{\zeta}$ has three components too and the coupling energy reads
+Therefore, we seek a secondary OP that is linearly coupled to the primary OP $\vec{\phi}$, i.e. we look for coincidence of the primary and secondary OPs (Appendix \ref{GL_app}).
+Symmetry requirements suggest that the secondary OP $\vec{\zeta}$ will also have three components with the coupling energy